wilsonliaows/docs/workbot/workbot-update-message.md

 3. <kbd>Message ID</kbd> **pill is empty**
+    Remember, when a user invokes a trigger by typing a command, the trigger output will not have a message ID (since there's no message to update yet).<br>
+    However, if the trigger is invoked from a bot command of a message (e.g. a submit button command, submit menu option command, or a dialog submission), the trigger output will contain the message ID of that message.<br>
-  When using a <kbd>Message ID</kbd> pill from the output of a trigger, make sure that the trigger is invoked by a button / menu option click or dialog submission from a bot message (presumably from another recipe).
-Only triggers that are invoked from interactions with a posted bot message will have a <kbd>Message ID</kbd>.
+    If you want to use a <kbd>Message ID</kbd> pill from the output of a trigger, make sure that the trigger is invoked by a button / menu option click or dialog submission from a bot command of a message.